What is electrical panel

 Electrical

 The answer to 'what is electrical panel' is an electrical panel, also known as a breaker box or service panel, is the central hub for your home's electrical system.
-It's the main distribution point where electricity enters your home from the utility lines and is then distributed to various circuits and outlets throughout your house.
+It's the main distribution point where electricity enters your home from the utility lines and is then divided into separate circuits to power different areas and devices throughout your house.

 Step-by-Step Guide